Maschine2501/NR1-UI/README.md

 * shutdown interaction with SIGNAL (SIGTERM)
 * 8 LED's controlled by an PCF8574T (i2c gpio-extender) -> Cpu-load on 5 LED's, power-, play- and stere-indicator.
 * IP adress is selected automaticaly (eth0 or wlan0)
+* Playback-"progress bar"
+* spectrum display -> "CAVA" is used to display a bargraph spectrum
+* easy customization -> realized by a "config"-part at the beginning of the code
+* compatible with ssd1306(i2c) and ssd1322(spi) oled displays
+* versions without spectrum for ssd1322 and ssd1306 displays
+* selectable if you use led's or not -> further selection: LED's by GPIO or i2c extender connected
+* selectable if you use external standby equipment -> if so: automatic shutdown!
 * maybe more features will come... ^^

 * Some bugs will (not often) happen.
 Will debug it soon.